 |Monotone||A peer-to-peer revision control system similar to GNU Arch, Subversion, Git, and Mercurial.
 Runs on Unix, Linux, BSD, OS X, and Windows.
 Free, open source, and licensed under the GPL.||Monotone|

-|PTC Integrity||A software system lifecycle management (SSLM) system formerly known as MKS Integrity.
+|PTC Integrity||An SSLM (software system lifecycle management) system formerly known as MKS Integrity.
 Provides a collaborative environment, primarily for engineering organizations.
-It and facilitates revision control, requirements management, engineering change management, build management, test management and software deployment.
+It facilitates revision control, requirements management, engineering change management, build management, test management, and software deployment.
 Runs on any platform that supports Java.||PTC Integrity|

-|Perforce||A proprietary, commercial revision control system consisting of a master database and a central repository.
-Supports Git clients as well as its own.
+|Perforce||A proprietary, commercial revision control system consisting of a primary database and a central repository.
+Supports Git clients and its own.
 Plugins are available for integration with Eclipse, Visual Studio, and IntelliJ IDEA.||Perforce|

-|Plastic SCM||A proprietary, commercial revision control tool that offers custom GUI management clients and integration with Eclipse, Visual Studio, and IntelliJ IDEA.
+|Plastic SCM||A proprietary, commercial revision control tool that offers custom GUI (graphical user interface) management clients and integration with Eclipse, Visual Studio, and IntelliJ IDEA.
 Runs on Linux, OS X, and Microsoft Windows.||Plastic SCM|

 |PVCS||A revision control system for Windows, Linux, and BSD systems, also known as Polytron Version Control System or PVCS Version Manager.
-Supports "parallel histories" that allow multiple users to edit the same file without needing to merge the changes at commit time.||PVCS|
+Supports "parallel histories" that allow multiple users to edit the same file without merging the changes at commit time.||PVCS|

-|Quma Version Control System||A revision control system also known as QVCS, originally developed for the Amiga in 1998.
+|Quma Version Control System||A revision control system also known as QVCS, created for the Amiga in 1998.
 Today, it runs on Microsoft Windows, OS X, and Solaris.
 Its codebase is written in Java.|

-|RCS||A venerable and influential system first developed in 1982, also known as the original Revision Control System.||RCS|
+|RCS||A venerable and influential system created in 1982, also known as the original Revision Control System.||RCS|

-|SCCS||An early revision control system, also known as Source Code Control System.
-Developed in the SNOBOL language at Bell Labs in 1972, later re-written in C for UNIX.
-Most modern version of UNIX still include a version of SCCS.||SCCS|
+|SCCS||An early revision control system also known as source code control system.
+Developed in the SNOBOL (StriNg Oriented and symBOlic Language) language at Bell Labs in 1972, later re-written in C for Unix.
+Most modern versions of Unix still include a version of SCCS.||SCCS|

-|SolidWorks Enterprise PDM||A data management system that provides its own API for maximum configurability via custom code.
-Chiefly used for CAD application assets and data.
+|SolidWorks Enterprise PDM||A data management system that provides its own API (application programming interface) for maximum configurability via custom code.
+Chiefly used for CAD (computer-aided design) application assets and data.
 Runs on Windows 7 and Windows 8.||SolidWorks Enterprise PDM|

-|SourceAnywhere||A commercial, proprietary revision control system that maintains a central repository stored in Microsoft SQL Server.
+|SourceAnywhere||A commercial, proprietary revision control system that maintains a central repository stored in a Microsoft SQL (Structured Query Language) server.
 Runs on Microsoft Windows operating systems.||SourceAnywhere|

 |StarTeam||A revision control system that focuses on usability by multiple development teams in different locations.
 It supports Microsoft SQL Server and Oracle database for its repository.
-It operates on Windows operating systems and Red Hat Enterprise Linux (RHEL).||StarTeam|
+It operates on Windows operating systems and RHEL (Red Hat Enterprise Linux).||StarTeam|

 |Subversion||Originally designed as a successor to CVS, also known as Apache Subversion or SVN.
-Extremely popular with the free software community, and also in larger-scale corporate software development.
+Extremely popular with the free software community and in large-scale corporate software development.
 Fully cross-platform, free, and open source, released under the Apache license.||Subversion|

 |Sun WorkShop TeamWare||A distributed revision control system also known as Forte TeamWare and Forte Code Management Software.
-Developed by Sun Microsystems, used to develop Sun's largest software projects including Solaris and Java.||Sun WorkShop TeamWare|
+Developed by Sun Microsystems, used to develop Sun's largest software projects, including Solaris and Java.||Sun WorkShop TeamWare|

 |Vault||Commercial, proprietary revision control system intended as a replacement option for Microsoft's Visual Source Safe.
-Built on Microsoft .NET, and uses Microsoft SQL Server.
+Built on Microsoft .NET and uses Microsoft SQL Server.
 Runs on most versions of Windows.||Vault|

 |Veracity||Distributed revision control system that also provides bug tracking and build management for Agile development teams.
 Free and open source, released under the Apache license.||Veracity|